-It’s been quite some time I haven’t written anything and honestly, it feels incomplete to not reflect on learnings gauge from the good books.
+It’s been quite some time since I haven’t written anything and honestly, it feels incomplete to not reflect on learnings gauge from the good books.
 I recently read the book Emotional Agility by Susan David and was inspired to understand emotions from different perspectives.
 This book has been recognized as #1 Wall Street Journal Best Seller, USA Today Best Seller as well as Amazon Best Book of the Year.
-By the virtue of this blog, I intend to offer you a counterintuitive approach to attain one’s true potential.
+By the virtue of this blog, I intend to offer you a counterintuitive approach to attaining one’s true potential.
 This book is fundamentally based on neuroscience and human psychology.
 It offers a new approach to navigating many ups and downs in life.
 Nothing in life ever works out the way we wanted.
-But what if it’s not a big deal.
-The primary objective of the book is to enable us to become more cognizant about our emotions, how to learn to accept them, and then thrive by increasing our emotional agility.
+But what if it’s not a big deal?
+The primary objective of the book is to enable us to become more cognizant of our emotions, how learn to accept them, and then thrive by increasing our emotional agility.
 These tools and techniques won’t make us the perfect person who never says the wrong thing or is never affected by guilt or anger.
 But it’s about making peace with our most difficult emotions.

 Essence of Book

 The first part of the book explains what is Emotional Agility actually is and then we will deep dive into 4 specific steps one should take to attain it.
 Then we will also discuss how we can apply this in our professional life and also how we can apply this to parenting our kids so we raise them to be emotionally agile people.
-In order to explain what Emotional Agility is, one needs to first look at what Emotions are?
+In order to explain what Emotional Agility is, one needs to first look at what Emotions are.
 Well, there can be a broad range of emotions from blind rage to pure unconditional love, all are our body’s immediate physical response to signals from the outside world.
 So, our heart may start beating faster, our muscles may tighten or relax based on our sense of picking up on outside information.

 “When people are allowed to feel their emotional truth, engagement, creativity, and innovation flourish in an organization.”– Susan David